 The training program consists of a series of six, ½ day training workshops this fall at the Centre for Social Innovation – Spadina in Toronto that will build ENGO capacity by increasing knowledge and understanding of economic concepts and their role in supporting a green economy.
 This combination of classroom training, information sharing and convening is designed to provide a pulse of capacity building to environmental leaders and affiliated partners and allies.
 The training stream takes a case-based approach to address key economic concepts, their assumptions, key measures and gaps, and their strengths and limitations.

-The next in-person course will be start in the Fall of 2017.
-If you would like to know the dates of the workshops and register, click on the button below:
+The next in-person course will be start in the Fall of 2017 (Workshop dates: September 27, October 11 and 25, November 8 and 29 and December 13).
+To register, click on the button below:

 Green Economy Perspectives is part of the Economic Literacy Project which offers training and outreach to ENGOs to help Canadians transition toward a green economy.
 The Economic Literacy Project is supported by a grant from the Ivey Foundation.
 Past events include: Green Economy Perspectives with Minister Glen Murray, Bruce Lourie on Reinventing Sustainability, Canadian Strategies for a Stronger, Cleaner Economy with Mike Wilson of Sustainable Prosperity, Karen Clarke-Whistler: Shifting The Market, From New Economics to a New System – A Forum with Stewart Wallis and Peter Victor.

 To get updates on when the next Green Economy Perspectives event will be, sign-up for our e-newsletter

 Sustainability Network Environment & Economy

 Fellowship Program (SNEEF)